aaronalbinson/fresh/src/pages/fresh-talent.md

       As a printmaker who usually works with traditional linocut techniques, Rebecca enjoys capturing the beauty that exists in the ruins of ancient societies – often taking complex and otherwise overlooked accounts of history and recreating them in an energetic, and engaging manner.
-As a rule of thumb, Rebecca loves to embrace all that comes with working with the ancient; it is rough, it is unrefined, it is wild!
+The intentionally rough, unrefined and wild aesthetic to her work are an embrace of all that comes with working with the ancient.

-      Since graduating last year, her work has been exhibited at globally renowned New Designers and she has worked on a number of commissions, most recently Highest Point Festival.
+      Since graduating last year, her work has been exhibited at globally renowned New Designers and she has worked on a number of commissions, as well as regularly producing her own linocut prints.

       View Rebecca’s work at